By Anwynn Louw, Digital Marketing Assistant

 Ruaha National Park, Tanzania

 Tanzania’s natural beauty and abundant wildlife make it a top destination for eco-conscious travellers.
-A third of the country is protected with approximately 14 national parks providing a safe habitat for the country’s wildlife.
-Ruaha National Park is one of the most important wildlife areas in the whole of Africa as it home to 10% of the world’s remaining lion population, therefore it is a vital contributor to the big cat’s survival.
-It is not uncommon to come across unusually large prides of 20 or more lions.
-Other big cats living in this area include leopard and cheetah.
-Almost 100 of the elusive African wild dog, black-backed jackal, elephant and hyena roam the plains freely.
+A third of the country is protected by approximately 14 national parks providing a safe habitat for the country’s wildlife.
+Ruaha National Park is one of the most important wildlife areas in the whole of Africa as it is home to around 10% of the world’s remaining lion population, therefore it is a vital contributor to the big cat’s survival.
+Other big cats living in this area include leopard and cheetah, while almost 100 of the elusive African wild dog, black-backed jackal, elephant and hyena roam the plains freely.

-In 2009 The Ruaha Carnivore Project was established and the main aim of this project is to develop effective conservation strategies for the survival of large carnivores in Ruaha.
+In 2009, The Ruaha Carnivore Project was established and the main aim of this project is to develop effective conservation strategies for the survival of large carnivores in Ruaha.
 An important research tool for this program is camera traps.
 Cameras are strategically placed to monitor the movement of the animals.
-It also assists in gathering critical data and helps to identify high-risk areas for animal attacks.
+These traps also assist in gathering critical data and help to identify high-risk areas for animal attacks.

 East Africa’s very best cheetah-viewing opportunities are at Namiri Plains.
-20 years ago this area in the remote eastern Serengeti was closed off to tourism to allow big cat populations to recover and today the area is teeming with cheetah and lion.
-During 2014 Asilia was given permission to be the only property available for travellers to visit in the area and Namiri Plains was opened.
+20 years ago this area in the remote eastern Serengeti was closed off to tourism to allow big cat populations to recover, and today, the area is teeming with cheetah and lion.
+During 2014, Asilia was given permission to set up the only property available to travellers in the area and Namiri Plains was opened.
 With the nearest camp over an hour away, guests can enjoy this secluded piece of Serengeti heaven while on safari.